Wednesday, July 31, 2013

 There is no The End title.

-The "dream within a dream" structure can be annoying, but in this movie the Chinese boxes structure is a witty modern interpretation of the "La vida es sueño" theme that has been essential in Western culture since Calderón and the Renaissance.
+The "dream within a dream" structure can be annoying, but in this movie the Chinese boxes structure is a witty modern interpretation of the "La vida es sueño" theme essential in Western culture since Calderón and the Renaissance.

 On the eXistenZ level the narrative is about "the game everybody's already playing".
 Virtual games are played with organic game pods that can be plugged with UmbyCords directly into the spine via a bio-port.